 - Hearing Science

-- Professional and Technical Writing in SLP/A (offered by Loyola as an online course during the summer)
+- Professional and Technical Writing in SLP/A (recommended, not required)

 - Speech and Language Development